$C^{1,1}$-rectifiability and Heintze-Karcher inequality on $\mathbf{S}^{n+1}$: C^ 1,1 C11 -rectifiability of _s^t Gamma-s-t

-this is a direct consequence of the following fact: near $(\vec0,0,0)$, $\Gamma_s^t\subset\mfS^{n+1}$ is trapped between two tangent geodesic balls on the unit sphere.
-Due to this, we note that we can only use the estimate \eqref{eq-estimate-psi} for those points lying in $\Gamma_s^t$.
+this is a direct consequence of the following fact: near $y_2=(\vec0,1,0)$, at every $y\in\Gamma_s^t$, $\Gamma_s^t$ is trapped between two mutually tangent geodesic balls.
+Due to this, we note that we can only use the estimate \eqref{eq-estimate-psi} for those points that lies in $\Gamma_s^t$.

-By definition of $z_0$, we have $\vert z_0\vert\leq2\vert z_1\vert<2r_j<\rho_j$, if $y_0$ lies exactly in $\Gamma_s^t\in U_j$, by \eqref{eq-estimate-psi} and the definition of $y_0$, we find
+By definition of $z_0$, we have $\vert z_0\vert\leq2\vert z_1\vert<2r_j<\rho_j$, if $y_0$ lies exactly in $\Gamma_s^t\in \mcU_j$, by \eqref{eq-estimate-psi} and the definition of $y_0$, we find

 and hence, recalling the definition of $e_0$, \eqref{y1-y0} gives